drmason13/cargo-advent/README.md

 credentials saved to /home/drmason13/.config/cargo-advent/session_token
 ```

-You might also be interested in a companion [`Makefile.toml`](./Makefile.toml) that can be run by the excellent `cargo make` to streamline use of this plugin, as well as building, testing and running your solutions.
+You might also be interested in a companion [`Makefile.toml`](./Makefile.toml) ***Work in Progress*** that can be run by the excellent `cargo make` to streamline use of this plugin, as well as building, testing and running your solutions.

-Now we're cooking!

-You can use it in your own projects by copying it verbatim to a `Makefile.toml` located in the root of your crate or you can [expand]() your own `Makefile.toml` to use it in amongst your own workflow.
+You will be able to use it in your own projects by copying it verbatim to a `Makefile.toml` located in the root of your crate; or you can [expand]() your own `Makefile.toml` to use it in amongst your own workflow.

 You will of course need to install `cargo-make` first, but once you do, installation of `cargo-advent` is automatically handled for you by running cargo make.